Quoruda/Quoruda/README.md

 ### [ 🦀 Krab Language (2024)](https://github.com/Quoruda/KrabLanguage)
 Krab is a minimalist programming language designed as a personal challenge.
 It is an interpreter written in Rust, inspired by Rust's mascot.
-Simplicity, flexibility, and minimalism are the guiding principles!

 <p align="center">
 	<a href="https://github.com/Quoruda/KrabLanguage">